Effective Treatment for Co-Occurring Disorders

 Binge eating disorder is characterized by recurring episodes of binge eating without compensatory behaviors such as vomiting.
 Binge eating refers to eating abnormally large quantities of food, often rapidly and to the extent that it causes notable physical discomfort.
 When people binge eat, they feel a loss of control.
 Binge eating disorder is diagnosed when you experience marked binge eating episodes at least once weekly for three months or more.

 Bulimia nervosa is characterized by ongoing patterns of binge eating episodes followed by compensatory behaviors like self-induced vomiting, laxative use, or excessive exercise.
 Bulimia nervosa is diagnosed when you experience marked binge eating episodes followed by compensatory behaviors at least once weekly for three months or more.

 Avoidant restrictive food intake disorder (ARFID)

 Avoidant restrictive food intake disorder (ARFID) is characterized by persistent patterns of extreme picky eating and/or disinterest in eating.
-A person with ARFID may lack interest in food, avoid food due to sensory characteristics (e.g., texture or taste), or they may avoid food due to concerns about adverse consequences of eating, such as getting ill.
+A child or adult person with ARFID (the condition is more commonly found in children and adolescents but is a growing concern for many adults as well) may lack interest in food, avoid food due to sensory characteristics (e.g., texture or taste), or they may avoid food due to concerns about adverse consequences of eating, such as getting ill.